DevOps-With-Brian/linode-terraform-kubernetes/docs/dns_domain_setup.rst

 ``terraform apply -var-file="terraform.tfvars"`` which should ask for a yes prompt and then will deploy the cluster and will generate your kubeconfig to connect to it.

 Now you should see your changes reflected in the Linode UI under domains.

+Let us move on to to the ``cert-manager`` folder and steps for auto SSL certs.